 Chris Adamson is the co-author of iPhone 8 SDK Development (Pragmatic Programmers) and Learning Core Audio (Addison-Wesley Professional).
 He is a software engineer at Rev.com, working remotely from Grand Rapids, Michigan, where he also writes the [Time code]; blog at http://www.subfurther.com/blog.
-In a previous career, he was a Writer / Associate Producer at CNN Headline News, and over the years, he has managed to own thirteen and a half Macs.
+Over the years, he has managed to own thirteen and a half Macs.

 Core Audio gets a bunch of neat new tricks in iOS 6, particularly for developers working with Audio Units.
 New effect units include an improved ability to vary pitch and playback speed, a digital delay unit, and OS X's powerful matrix mixer.
 There's now a new place to use units too, as the Audio Queue now offers developers a way to "tap" into the data being queued up for playback.
 To top it all off, a new "multi-route" system allows us to play out of multiple, multi-channel output devices at the same time.